Thanatisia/SharedSpace/Linux/scripts/README.md

    > Please edit this file to include/remove the scripts of your choice. (or your own custom multi-script run layout; place the scripts accordingly)

 7. clipkger.sh

    > Short for 'CLI Packager', a command line interface/terminal package control utility
    > Please edit the array [pkgs] to add / remove packages of your choice

+8. unittest.sh

+    > Simple Unit Testing implementation for shellscript
+    > WIP
+    > aims to be useful in every shellscripting design, UML and shellscript-related software testing

 ## Usage